Clyfford Still is one of the most misunderstood American artists. Yet he is also one of the most important 20th Century Artists.

-Still’s paintings are unique because they consist of interlocking jagged edges on large-scale canvases.
+Still’s paintings are unique because they interlock jagged edges on large-scale canvases.
 He applied the paint with a palette knife.

 Like many other color field painters in Abstract Expressionism, Clyfford Still wanted the art to speak for itself because the paintings were about helping to present a contemplative or meditational response to the viewers.

 Clyfford Still influenced many other Abstract Expressionism painters, including Jackson Pollock, Mark Rothko, and Barnett Newman.

 Jackson Pollock once famously said this about Clyfford Still:

 Clyfford Still did not have much time and respect for many other artists.
 He is known to have called Barnett Newman “pathetic” and the Pop Artist Andy Warhol a “cartoonist.”
 One Abstract Expressionist painter that he did like was Jackson Pollock.